-Cross line detection generates an alarm when a person walks past the detection threshold in the direction you defined.
+Cross line detection generates an alarm when an object moves past the detection threshold in the direction you defined.
 Up to 4 detection lines can be added.
 Note that when adding multiple detection lines, make sure they do NOT intersect as it may affect the detection results.
-Select the checkbox next to Cross Line to enable and click to configure.
+Select the checkbox next to Cross Line to enable and click of to configure.

-- 1. Once enabled, click 🛨 to add a detection line.
+- 1. Once enabled, select Rule Settings > click to add a detection line.
 Repeat to add another detection line. - 2.
 Drag the ends of the detection line to the intended position to mark the detection boundary. - 3.
 Select the Trigger Direction, which will define the direction to trigger an alarm.
 For example, if you choose A -> B, people moving from direction A to B will trigger an alarm. - 4.
 You can move the slider to adjust the detection Sensitivity. - 5.
-Select Upload to FTP and/or Trigger E-mail under Trigger Actions to automatically upload snapshots to the specified FTP server and/or send snapshots to the specified e-mail address upon the video analytic events.
+Trigger Actions: